fare/bastiat.org/README.md

         # Alternatively, just extend your `$PATH` variable:
         PATH=$PATH:~/common-lisp/exscribe

-  7. Install [Zsh](http://www.zsh.org/).
+  7. Install [Bash](https://www.gnu.org/software/bash/); this is probably already installed.
      On Ubuntu and other debian-based distributions, use:

-        sudo apt-get install zsh
+        sudo apt-get install bash

 Building the website